shinshu-alps/rtl8852cu-20240510/FAQ.md

 GRUB_CMDLINE_LINUX="quiet usb-storage.quirks=0bda:1a2b:i"

-Note: you will need to change 0bda:1a2b to the stoarge mode VID/PID of your adapter.
+Note: you will need to change 0bda:1a2b to the storage mode VID/PID of your adapter.

 Save and close the editor.